TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   from the sample mean, not the population mean (which is typically unknown).
 But the sample mean is always a bit off from the population mean, because it is calculated from the sample instead of the whole population.
-But since it is a mean of the values in the sample, it will always have a lower average (or sum of) squared distances to the sample values than any other number, including the population mean.
+But since it is a mean of the values in the sample, it will always have a lower sum of squared distances (and therefore average square distance) to the sample values than any other number, including the population mean.
 Therefore, the variance calculated using the population formula and the sample mean will always be a bit smaller than if the sd was calculated using the same formula and the population mean.
-Theoretical analysis of this problem has resulted in proofs that using the sample formula (denominator of `n - 1` instead of `n`) results in an unbiased sample-based estimate of the population standard deviation.
+Theoretical analysis of this problem has resulted in proofs that using the sample formula for variance (using a denominator of `n - 1` instead of `n`) results in an unbiased sample-based estimate of the population standard deviation.

 [Return to index](#index)